Samoa Food Guide

 Coconut

-VERY HIGH PREVALENCECoconut and coconut cream (pe'epe'e) are fundamental to Samoan cuisine, appearing in most traditional dishes
+VERY HIGH PREVALENCECoconut and coconut cream (pe'epe'e) run through Samoan cooking and turn up in most traditional dishes

 COMMONLY FOUND IN: